 If weather permits, we will have an outdoor campfire.
 If it’s too cold or rainy, we will have our jam inside!

 What better way to end each day than singing songs around a campfire?!
-The fire will burn from 9pm until we’re done.
+The fire (or fireplace) will burn from 9pm until we’re done.
 This is a more open, looser space where anyone can jam and offer songs.
 Anything goes!
 The fire will be lightly facilitated to help make the experience top notch for everyone.
 Sometimes the best magic happens in the wee hours – just make sure you get enough sleep!

 Connect on the Event Facebook Group

 A list of suggested items can be found on Menucha’s website HERE.
 Below are key things we recommend.
 Please note that all bedding and towels are provided.

 - Instruments – ( as well as songbooks, music, recorders, tuner, batteries, strings, picks…) We provide a house guitar, piano and amps

 - Hot water bottle if you’re a cold sleeper